cxpartners/sepa-customer-platform/doc/architecture/decisions/0010-azure-blob-storage-file-chunking-containers.md

 How the documents are uploaded & stored needs to be considered taking into account the following:

-1. How will large file uploads be supported that can be restarted in the case of connection error, or in the case of a user closing their browser, resumed?
+1. How will large file uploads be supported that can be restarted in the case of connection error, or resumed in the case of a user closing their browser?
-2. How can the files be grouped & related to the Dynamics case (permit)?
+2. How can the files be grouped & related to the Dynamics case (permit), in isolation within the Azure Blob Storage service?

 ## Decision